camjjack/vagrant-ctf/README.md

     1. Requires ida-password.txt in host-share directory

  * Private Internet Access
+    1. Requires pia_username and pia_password to be set in group_vars/private.yml

+ * Git configuration (git is always installed)
+    1. Requires git_username and git_email to be set in group_vars/private.yml

 Will write configuration if pia_username set in ansible args.
 Use this format for `group_vars/private.yml` Note this file does not exist and is set in .gitignore so it isn't accidentaly commited to the repo.